OpenStarscape/starscape-server/deploy/readme.md

 # Reference for Deploying a Server

 ## Directory Layout
-NOTE: this is all subject to change and may become outdated.
+__NOTE:__: this is all subject to change, and much of it is completely arbitrary.
+If you set things up a different way they should and probably will work fine.

 The layout I'm using is:
 - `/root/starscape/devel`: server git repo